Hive external table replication policies

-Hive/Impala replication enables you to copy (replicate) your Hive metastore and data from one cluster to another and synchronize the Hive metastore and data set on the destination cluster with the source, based on a specified replication policy.
+Hive external table replication policies enable you to copy (replicate) your Hive metastore and data from one cluster to another and synchronize the Hive metastore and data set on the 'destination' cluster with the source, based on a specified replication policy.

 The destination cluster must be managed by the Cloudera Manager Server where the replication is being set up, and the source cluster can be managed by that same server or by a peer Cloudera Manager Server.

-- When you replicate from a CDH cluster to a CDP Private Cloud Base cluster, all tables become External tables during Hive replication .
+- When you replicate from a CDH cluster to a CDP Private Cloud Base cluster, all tables become External tables during Hive external table replication.
 This is because the default table type is ACID in Hive3, which is the only managed table type.
 As of this release, Replication Manager does not support Hive2 -> Hive3 replication into ACID tables and all the tables will necessarily be replicated as External tables.

 - Replicated tables will be created under external Hive warehouse directory set